Sahrawi Red Crescent

-The Sahrawi Red Crescent Society is not a part of the International Red Cross and Red Crescent Movement.
-But, it is/was active in Western Sahara.
+The Sahrawi Red Crescent Society is an emergency assistance organisation in the Sahrawi Arab Democratic Republic.
+It is not a part of the International Red Cross and Red Crescent Movement.

 Foundation

 The Sahrawi Red Crescent was formed by Sahrawi citizens on November 26, 1975, days after the joint Moroccan-Mauritanian invasion of former Spanish Sahara territory.

 Mission

-During the first years of the organization, its major task was to reunite families who were scattered through the desert due to the Western Sahara War removing them from the battlefields to the neighbouring Algerian Sahara, facing the aerial bombardments of the Moroccan Air Force.
-Later came the organization of the refugee camps at the Algerian desert.
+During the first years of the organization, its major task was to reunite families who were scattered due to the Western Sahara War, consequently displacing them to the subsequent Sahrawi refugee camps established in Tindouf, Algeria while facing the aerial bombardments of the Moroccan Air Force.
+The organisation is currently operating in the refugee camps and the Free Zone in Western Sahara.